Green Chili Skillet Mac & Cheese

 Bring a large pot of salted water to a boil over medium-high heat.
 Cook the pasta until just al dente, drain and set aside.

-In a medium saucepot, over medium heat, bring the half & half to a boil.
 Whisk in the Velveeta® cheese, a few cubes at a time, until it is all incorporated.
 Whisk in the cheddar cheese and the Monterey jack cheese until the mixture becomes smooth.
 Add the cooked pasta to the cheese mixture, and stir until the mixture is creamy and thoroughly combined.
 Stir the macaroni and cheese into the onions and green chilies in the skillet.

 Heat the broiler to high.
 Sprinkle the top of the macaroni and cheese with the panko breadcrumbs and place under the broiler until the top is golden brown, about 3 to 5 minutes.
 Check occasionally to make sure that it does not burn.

-Serves 4 as an entrée.
+Serves 4 as an entrée, 8 as a side.